Untitled Basic Web Content

 12

 Grafton Pettis Tanquary Jr., born in Los Angeles, attended USC before earning an MBA with Distinction from Harvard Business School.
-An esteemed member of the Jonathan Club, Tanquary served on its board and played a key role in enhancing the club's legacy by curating photographs, artwork, and selecting the prints in the Grill.
+An esteemed member of Jonathan Club, Tanquary served on its board and played a key role in enhancing the club's legacy by curating photographs, artwork, and selecting the prints in the Grill.
+Many of Grafton's photographs can be seen in the Beach Club, mainly in the Penthouse.
 His contributions reflect both his dedication to the club’s heritage and his appreciation for art and community.

 13